DEVA-MARIE BECK, PhD, RN, DTM, HSGAHN

 |

-Across two decades, Dr. Beck has led NIGH’s development and work on UN briefings, group discussions, website updates — feature articles, photojournalism, and multi-media — campaigns, journal articles, book chapters, books, and keynote presentations — worldwide — and to achieve NIGH’s ‘Special Consultative Status’, granted by the United Nations Economic & Social Council (UN ECOSOC) in 2018.
+Across more than two decades, Dr. Beck has led NIGH’s work through UN briefings, group discussions, website updates — feature articles, photojournalism, and multi-media — campaigns, journal articles, book chapters, books, and keynote presentations — worldwide — and to achieve NIGH’s ‘Special Consultative Status’, granted by the United Nations Economic & Social Council (UN ECOSOC) in 2018.

-She has also developed a number of music videos, including, with the World Health Organization, Nurses & Midwives: Now More Than Ever (in eight language versions) and At The Heart of It All: Nurses & Midwives for Universal Health Coverage.
+She has also developed a number of additional music videos, including, with the World Health Organization, Nurses & Midwives: Now More Than Ever (in eight language versions) and At The Heart of It All: Nurses & Midwives for Universal Health Coverage.
 As well, she created NIGH's Daring to Tell Our Stories to the World and collaborated to produce Daring, Caring & Sharing to Save Mothers' Lives.
-She has also authored and co-authored numerous featured publications — peer reviewed journal articles, and book chapters.

-Her multi-disciplinary education in arts and science both shaped her commitment to become a nurse specializing in clinical critical care and women's health (1976 - 2002) and global health (1992 - present).
-Dr. Beck holds a PhD in Interdisciplinary Nursing and International Development from the Union Institute & University (2002) for her groundbreaking research to articulate Florence Nightingale’s relevance to today’s international health, development, education and media.
+Dr. Beck's multi-disciplinary education in arts and science both shaped her commitment to become a nurse specializing in clinical critical care and women's health (1976 - 2002) and global health and global civil society (1992 - present).
+She holds a PhD in Interdisciplinary Nursing and International Development from the Union Institute (2002) for her groundbreaking research to articulate Florence Nightingale’s relevance to today’s international health, development, education, and media.

-Her multi-disciplinary education in arts and science both shaped her commitment to become a nurse specializing in clinical critical care and women's health (1976 - 2002) and global health (1992 - present).
-Dr. Beck holds a PhD in Interdisciplinary Nursing and International Development from the Union Institute & University (2002) for her groundbreaking research to articulate Florence Nightingale’s relevance to today’s international health, development, education and media.
+Dr. Beck's multi-disciplinary education in arts and science both shaped her commitment to become a nurse specializing in clinical critical care and women's health (1976 - 2002) and global health and global civil society (1992 - present).
+She holds a PhD in Interdisciplinary Nursing and International Development from the Union Institute (2002) for her groundbreaking research to articulate Florence Nightingale’s relevance to today’s international health, development, education, and media.

 Selected Publications